majpark21/CODEX/README.md

 * The removal of the average value, in the training set, from each channel.
 This is a common preprocessing operation for CNNs.

 ## Bundled CNN architecture and adding new architectures
-In CODEX we propose to use a plain, fully-Convolutional architecture that was previously described as a solid baseline for a range of time-series datasets ([Zhou et al. 2015](https://arxiv.org/pdf/1512.04150.pdf); [Wang and Yan 2016](https://arxiv.org/pdf/1611.06455.pdf)).
+In CODEX we propose to use a plain, convolutional architecture that was previously described as a solid baseline for a range of time-series datasets ([Zhou et al. 2015](https://arxiv.org/pdf/1512.04150.pdf); [Wang and Yan 2016](https://arxiv.org/pdf/1611.06455.pdf)).
 This architecture comprises a cascade of convolution layers, followed by ReLU and batch normalization.
 After this cascade, the responses to the convolutions are averaged with global average pooling (GAP) which forms a 1D vector representation of the input.
 We refer to the latter vector as CNN features.
 It is these features that are then used for classification (with a subsequent fully-conencted layer) and projected for visualization in a low-dimensional space.
-The model architecture for univariate inputs is defined in the class `ConvNetCam`; for bivariate inputs, it is defined in the class `ConvNetCamBi`.
+The model architecture for univariate inputs is defined in the class `LitConvNetCam`; for bivariate inputs, it is defined in the class `LitConvNetCamBi`.
 New architectures can be added in `models.py`, for example to handle inputs with more than 2 dimensions.

 ## Multivariate input
 CODEX can handle multivariate input.
 See the corresponding sections for formatting the data.
 We provide 2 models, one for the univariate case and one for the bivariate case, but the input could theoretically be of any dimension.
 Just be sure to include a new model in the models.py file.